Clock Factorized Quantum Monte Carlo Method for Long-range Interacting Systems: Introduction

-Despite many advancements, there are still some challenges that have yet to be overcome.
-Simulations can experience critical slowing-down when approaching phase transitions, where nearby samples can be highly correlated, and simulation efficiency decreases rapidly as the system size increases.
-Enormous effort has been devoted to circumventing this limitation.
-Various efficient update strategies have been designed, including the cluster~\cite{PhysRevB.80.195111, PhysRevE.67.015701}, direct-loop~\cite{PhysRevLett.96.180603}, and worm algorithms~\cite{PROKOFEV1998253}.
 Another challenge is the computational complexity associated with simulating systems with long-range interactions, which can require calculating the induced total energy change for each attempted move and lead to expensive computational costs of up to $\cal{O}$($N$) per local attempt, where $N$ is the system size.
 Several techniques are also available in reducing the computational complexity for specific algorithms and systems.
 In the worm algorithm with DiagMC~\cite{PhysRevE.74.036701}, the attractive part of the pairwise potential energy are expanded into diagrammatic contributions, which affords a complete microscopic account of the long-range part of the potential energy, while keeping the computational complexity of all updates independent of the size of the simulated system.
 In the cluster-updates scheme~\cite{PhysRevE.66.066110}, an efficient sampling procedure is to place occupied bonds, rather than visiting each bond sequentially and throwing a random number to decide its status.
-Recently, Ref~\cite{PhysRevE.99.010105} proposed a generic method, making use of the so-called factorized Metropolis filter, to reduce the computational complexity to $\cal{O}$(1) and offers significant benefits in terms of simulation efficiency.
-Another challenging problem in computational simulations is so-called the exponential wall.
-One example of this problem in classical systems is to simulate spin-glass systems, where the free energy landscape of the systems is characterized by a large number of local minima, or energy valleys, separated by high energy barriers, leading to exponentially increasing computational cost as the system size increases.
-As the system is cooled to lower temperatures, it becomes increasingly difficult to escape from these local minima and find the true ground state.
-In the quantum case, a similar problem is the sign problem, which arises when QMC algorithms have to generate negative weights for certain configurations, leading to inaccurate estimates of the expectation value of observables.
+The event-chain Monte Carlo method combines the factorized Metropolis filter and Walker's alias, has primarily been successfully utilized in the fields of physics and chemistry~\cite{PhysRevE.94.031302, 10.1063/1.5036638, HOLLMER2020107168, Krauth2023}.
+Recently, Ref~\cite{PhysRevE.99.010105} proposed a generic clock Monte Carlo method, use the factorized Metropolis filter to reduce the computational complexity to $\cal{O}$(1) and offers significant benefits in terms of simulation efficiency.